Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/transform/transform_control/precision/snap.rst

-- With the *Bounding Box Center* pivot point active, the *Cursor to Selected* option will snap the 3D cursor to the center of the bounding box surrounding the objects' centers.
+- With the *Bounding Box Center* pivot point active, the *Cursor to Selected* option will snap the 3D cursor to the center of the bounding box surrounding the objects' origins.
-- When the *Median Point* pivot point is selected, *Cursor to Selected* will snap the 3D cursor to the `median <https://en.wikipedia.org/wiki/Median>`__ of the object centers.
+- When the *Median Point* pivot point is selected, *Cursor to Selected* will snap the 3D cursor to the `median <https://en.wikipedia.org/wiki/Median>`__ of the object origins.

 .. _transform-snap: